openvinotoolkit/openvino/docs/MO_DG/prepare_model/customize_model_optimizer/Customize_Model_Optimizer.md

 ![Transformations Graph](../../../img/MO_transformations_graph.png)

-User defined transformations are be executed after corresponding `Start` and before corresponding `Finish` anchor transformations by default (if `run_before()` and `run_after()` methods have not been overridden).
+User defined transformations are executed after corresponding `Start` and before corresponding `Finish` anchor transformations by default (if `run_before()` and `run_after()` methods have not been overridden).

 > **NOTE**: The `PreMiddleStart` and `PostMiddleStart` anchors were introduced due to historical reasons to refactor